Matrox G200: Server motherboards

+Newer variants can employ DDR3 memory (as opposed to SDRAM) and use an additional portion of system memory, with newer drivers bringing in support for more common resolutions such as 1080p.

 G200A & G250

 Around 1999, Matrox introduced a newer version of G200, called G200A.
 This board used a newer 250 nm manufacturing process instead of G200's original 350 nm.
 This allowed Matrox to build more graphics processors per wafer at the factory as well as to reduce heat output of the chip, so G200A had no need in a heat sink while operating at the clock speed of G200.
 The last revision of G200A was named G250 featuring somewhat higher core and memory clock speeds.
 It also made use of the same 6ns SGRAM chips as G400, though only two compared to G200 and G200A with four 7ns SGRAM chips.
 G250 was offered only to OEMs, with Hewlett-Packard perhaps being the only buyer.